Existence of Bulk Vortices in Superconductors with Strong Magnetic Fields: Vortex Balls and Proof of

 Since the Lipschitz norm of $\varphi$ is equal to $1$, we obtain

 which finishes the proof of \cref{thm:main}.

 \begin{footnotesize}

-\textbf{Acknowledgments.} A.K. is partially supported by CUHKSZ, grant no. UDF01003322 and UF02003322.
-M.C. acknowledges the supports of PNRR Italia Domani and Next Generation Eu through the ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing, and of the MUR grant ``Dipartimento di Eccellenza 2023-2027'' of Dipartimento di Matematica, Politecnico di Milano. \end{footnotesize}
+\textbf{Acknowledgments.} We would like to thank the referee for the useful comments, which led to an improvement of the paper.
+A.K. acknowledges support from a startup fund at AUB.
+This work was started when A.K. was at The Chinese University of Hong Kong, Shenzhen, and he acknowledges support through grant no. UDF01003322 and UF02003322.
+M.C. acknowledges support from PNRR Italia Domani and Next Generation Eu through the ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing, and from the MUR grant ``Dipartimento di Eccellenza 2023-2027'' of Dipartimento di Matematica, Politecnico di Milano. \end{footnotesize}